Constipation (Home Remedies and Medications for Relief)

 Linaclotide (Linzess) is an oral drug that is not absorbed from the intestine.
 It stimulates the cells lining the small intestine to secrete fluid into the intestine.
 The increase in fluid secretion leads to an increased number of bowel movements.
-In addition, when constipation is associated with the abdominal pain of IBS, the pain also is reduced.
-Although the improvement in pain may be due to the improvement in constipation, linaclotide has been shown also to reduce the sensitivity of intestinal pain nerves, and this mechanism of action also may account for the decrease in pain.
+In addition, when it is associated with the abdominal pain of IBS, the pain also is reduced.
+Although the improvement in pain may be due to the improvement, linaclotide has been shown also to reduce the sensitivity of intestinal pain nerves, and this mechanism of action also may account for the decrease in pain.

 The only common side effect of linaclotide is diarrhea.
 It should not be used in children below the age of six because of serious toxicity (death) to very young mice in animal studies, and should be avoided in children ages six through 17.

 Several prescribed drugs that are used to treat medical diseases consistently cause (as a side effect) loose stools, even diarrhea.
-There actually are several small studies that have examined these drugs for the treatment of constipation.
+There actually are several small studies that have examined these drugs to treat the condition.

 Colchicine is a drug that has been used for decades to treat gout.
 Most patients who take colchicine note a loosening of their stools.
 Colchicine has also been demonstrated to relieve constipation effectively in patients without gout.

-Misoprostol (Cytotec) is a drug used primarily for preventing stomach ulcers caused by nonsteroidal antiinflammatory drugs such as ibuprofen.
+Misoprostol (Cytotec) is a drug used primarily for preventing stomach ulcers caused by nonsteroidal anti-inflammatory drugs such as ibuprofen.
 Diarrhea is one of its consistent side-effects.
-Several studies have shown that misoprostol is effective in the short term treatment of constipation.
+Several studies have shown that misoprostol is effective in treating it short term.
 Misoprostol is expensive, and it is not clear if it will remain effective and safe with long-term use.
-Therefore, its role in the treatment of constipation remains to be determined.
+Therefore, its role in treatment remains to be determined.

 Orlistat (Xenical) is a drug that is used primarily for reducing weight.
 It works by blocking the enzymes within the intestine that digest fat.
 The undigested fat is not absorbed, which accounts for the weight loss.
 Undigested fat is digested by bacteria within the intestine and the products of this bacterial digestion promote the secretion of water.
 The products of digestion also may affect the intestine in other ways, for example, by stimulating the intestinal muscles.
 In fact, in studies, orlistat has been shown to be effective in treating constipation.
 Orlistat has few important side effects, which is consistent with the fact that only very small amounts of the drug are absorbed from the intestine.

-It is unclear if these prescribed drugs should be used for the treatment of constipation.
-Although it is difficult to recommend them specifically just for the treatment of constipation, they might be considered for constipated individuals who are overweight, have gout, or need protection from nonsteroidal antiinflammatory drugs.
+It is unclear if these prescribed drugs should be used for to treat the condition.
+Although it is difficult to recommend them specifically just for the management it, they might be considered for patients who are constipated and are overweight, have gout, or need protection from nonsteroidal anti-inflammatory drugs.